inorganik/phonegap-gotchas/gotchas/plugins-dont-work.md

 ## Cordova 3.X plugins don’t work.

+##### PROBLEM

+You install a plugin, but the plugin features are not working, and/or the JavaScript objects they should be creating are undefined.

+##### SOLUTION

 Although the documentation states, to install a plugin, run:

     cordova plugin add org.apache.cordova.dialogs

 But that doesn’t actually install it.
-More like, downloads it.
+More like downloads it.
 You must run

     cordova prepare ios